 Net income or net earnings is a useful metric for both business owners and investors that allows them to gauge the revenue generated from any venture.
 Furthermore, it aids business owners to account for their venture’s profitability in a given period and enables investors to assess the ratio of revenue and expenses of a company much better.

-Net income of an entity popularly indicates the net profit or net earnings.
+The net income of an entity popularly indicates the net profit or net earnings.
 Typically, net earning denotes the sum of money an individual or entity accrues after taxes, and other forms of deductions are subtracted from the gross income.

 It must be noted that the net income meaning for business tends to be more encompassing when compared to the individual net income.
-To elaborate, for business entities, net income tends to indicate the efficiency of a firm in managing their earnings and expenses.
+To elaborate, for business entities, net income tends to indicate the efficiency of a firm in managing its earnings and expenses.
 On the other hand, for individuals, net income may simply refer to their gross income minus expenses or the amount they take home.

 In simple words, it is the amount left to pay company shareholders, pay off existing debts, invest in new projects, purchase new equipment or save for the future.

 In a broader sense, net income is of two types, namely –

 In the case of businesses, net earnings are also termed as “bottom line” owing to their positioning at the bottom of the company’s income statement.
 Companies that are traded publicly rely on net income to compute their earnings per share accurately.

 Ideally, the net income of a firm is reported on the company’s income statement and is examined extensively by shareholders, potential investors, and lending institutions.
 It indicates a company’s solvency and its ability to shoulder additional financial obligations.
 Notably, negative or low net income may lead to a substantial drop in the valuation of a company’s shares.

 Here is a list of things that are subtracted from the total revenue of a company to ascertain its net earnings –